 Homer has many names — “Halibut Fishing Capital of the World,” “End of the Road,” “Cosmic Hamlet by the Sea” and “one of America’s happiest seaside towns.”
 To us, there’s no place like Homer, and we invite you to immerse yourself in our slice of paradise.
-There’s a bounty of things to see and do for everyone, whether a fisher or foodie, a photographer or adventurer.
-Local residents, shopkeepers, tour guides, and innkeepers work hard to make sure visitors have an amazing experience during their time in Homer and on the Kenai Peninsula.
+With a bounty of things to see and do for everyone, locals work hard to make sure visitors have an amazing experience during their time in Homer and on the Kenai Peninsula.

 Whether you’re looking to experience Homer’s pristine outdoors with recreation and tours, bear viewing, and fishing, or taking in local arts and entertainment, great Alaskan food and drink, or other services, everything you want to experience in Alaska is right here in our wonderful little town.
 Come discover a quality of life and leisure rarely found in one place, along with a profound sense of community that’s ready to welcome you in.